Logo Futurismo

 Alvaro RP | Panoramic view on Fajã de Santo Cristo

-Nowadays, there are not so many inhabitants at Fajã de Santo Cristo, living there during the entire year.
+Nowadays, there are not many inhabitants at Fajã de Santo Cristo, as few people live there throughout the year.
 But back in 1890, they were about 110.
 There was even a primary school at that time.
 People at the fajã used to grow corn, vines, yams, and cabbage.

 Did you know

-When electricity came, locals used to live with generators, even in restaurants and accommodations for tourists; only in 2020 did they install cables.
+When electricity was introduced, locals used to live with generators, even in restaurants and accommodations for tourists; it was only in 2020 that they installed cables.

 Fajã de Santo Cristo is located in the northeastern part of São Jorge Island and belongs to Calheta’s municipality.